rexfordkelly/js-mini-bootcamp-1/2-functions/README.md

 10. Write a function `greeter` that takes a name as an argument and *greets* that name by returning something along the lines of `"Hello, <name>!"`

 11. Using the document found at <a href="http://www.gbcnv.edu/documents/ASC/docs/00000005.pdf" target="_blank">this link</a>, translate the first page of geometric formulas into JavaScript functions.

     As an example, a function to compute the perimeter of a rectangle might look like this:

     ```js
-    function perimeterRect(l, w) {
+    function perimeterRect(length, width) {
-      return 2 * (l + w);
+      return 2 * (length + width);
     }
     ```